skip to main content

 • LP2 - Strategy for Development - minimises travel to access employment and leisure opportunities, promotes cycling and walking

-• LP3 - protect and enhance green infrastructure for biodiversity with increased green space trees to store carbon and reduce flooding impact
+• LP3 - Protect and enhance green infrastructure for biodiversity with increased green space trees to store carbon and reduce flooding impact

 • LP12 - Design for energy efficiency to reduce energy demands, challenging but achievable zero carbon target

-• LP16 - sustainable travel, increased opportunities for walking and cycling
+• LP16 - Sustainable travel, increased opportunities for walking and cycling

 • LP30 - Biodiversity, priority habitats